 - Blueberry-Oat Flax Muffins need to rest at least 30 minutes before folding in the blueberries, and baking.
 This tenderizes and hydrates the flours.
 Do not skip this step.

 - You’ll notice a long bake time for these muffins – that is not an error.
-30-32 minutes is a must for the golden color and through bake.
-They’re ready when golden and tops spring back under gentle pressure.
+30-32 minutes is a must for the golden color and bake through.
+They’re ready when golden, a toothpick comes out clean (check in multiple spots because of the blueberries) and tops spring back under gentle pressure.
 Please see recipe notes about an oven thermometer.

 - 1/3 C (100g) Banana mashed, about one medium